deskflow/deskflow/README.md

 Synergy 1 Community Edition is free and open source software, and anyone is welcome to build it, run it, tinker with it, redistribute it as part of their own app, etc.

-**Wayland support:** Wayland now has experimental support in [v1.16](https://github.com/symless/synergy/releases/tag/1.16.0-beta%2Br2) (GNOME 46 is required, KDE TBD).
+**Wayland support:** Wayland now has experimental support in [v1.16](https://github.com/symless/synergy/releases/tag/1.16.0-beta%2Br2) (required >= GNOME 46 or KDE Plasma 6.1).

+_Note:_ For now, Hyprland support appears to be missing for `org.freedesktop.portal.InputCapture`.

 ![Synergy 1 Community Edition](https://github.com/user-attachments/assets/faf5bd69-336c-4bd0-ace3-e911f199d961)

-To use the community edition, install the `synergy` package with your favorite package manager or build it yourself using the Developer Quick Start instructions below.
+To use the community edition, we encourage you to build it yourself using the Build Quick Start_ instructions below or you can install the `synergy` package with your favorite package manager (please note that some package managers have older versions and need to be updated).

 ## Roadmap